 - To make coverage affordable in the Marketplaces, premium tax credits become available for those with incomes between 100% to 400% of the poverty level (between $23,500 to $94,200 for a family of four in 2013).

-- For those states that choose, Medicaid is expanded to cover all those with incomes up to 138% of the poverty level, with the federal government paying 100% of the cost for first three years, phasing down to 90% of the cost by 2020 and beyond.
+- Medi-Cal has expanded to cover all those with incomes up to 138% of the poverty level, with the federal government paying 100% of the cost for first three years, phasing down to 90% of the cost by 2020 and beyond.

 - A prohibition on all discrimination by insurance companies against Americans due to pre-existing conditions begins.

 - A prohibition against all discrimination by insurance companies against women begins.

 - The elimination of all annual limits on insurance coverage begins.

 - The small business health insurance tax credit increases from covering 35% of a business’s premium costs to 50% of a business’s premium costs.